wcamarao/pmx/README.md

 You must always provide a struct pointer.

-The *first* struct field won't be updated, and it will be used in the `update where` clause.

-The last argument explicitly specifies which struct fields will be updated.
+The last argument explicitly specifies:

+- Which struct fields are allowed to be updated
+- Which struct fields are matched in the `where` clause

 Auto generated values are populated back into the struct pointer.